Lisle-sur-Tarn: Transport

 Lisle-sur-Tarn station has rail connections to Toulouse, Aurillac, Albi and Rodez.

 Notable facts

-The village was designed with perpendicular, regularized streets with red-brick half-timbered houses, that are made up of an ensemble of four districts, each one delimited by a fortified gate.
+The town's grid-like layout includes straight, uniform streets lined with half-timbered, red-brick houses.
+The town is made up of four districts, each of which is enclosed by a fortified gate.
 The market square is the largest of all the south-western bastides, with about 5,000 m2.
 It was renovated in 2000.
 The town has a museum on the main square to the artist Raymond Lafage.

 Trivia

-The town figures in Tracy Chevalier's novel The Virgin Blue.
+Lisle-sur-Tarn is featured in the novel The Virgin Blue by Tracy Chevalier.